- Future Students

 How often can I take the math placement assessment?

 We have two session available in which you may assess; one for Summer/Fall registration and the other for Winter/Spring registration.
 You can register once for each session, and you may take the assessment twice per session.
-The current current session will end April 2, 2014.
-The next session will begin April 14, 2014.
+The current current session intended for Summer and Fall Quarter registration will end September 25, 2014.
+The next session for Winter and Spring Quarter will begin October 6, 2014.

 What is required to retake the placement assessment?